Monday April 15, 2019

 The Business Case for Workplace Enlightenment

-Post #metoo and #timesup, agency management must be conscious of the need to improve workplace conditions for marginalized, underrepresented groups and provide cross cultural and cross-identity training.
-Workplace Enlightenment programs send a clear signal to agency executives, employees, clients, and potential talent that there will be a safe and productive work environment.
+Post #metoo and #timesup, agency management must be conscious of the need to improve workplace conditions for marginalized, underrepresented groups and provide cross-cultural and cross-identity training.
+Wåorkplace Enlightenment programs send a clear signal to agency executives, employees, clients, and potential talent that there will be a safe and productive work environment.
 There is a strong business case for adopting enlightened workplace principles and practices.
-Learn how your agency can reduce reputational and economic risk, attract high quality, diverse talent and facilitate staff motivation and collaboration.
+Learn how your agency can reduce reputational and economic risk, attract high-quality and diverse talent. and facilitate staff motivation and collaboration.

 Agency Compensation Hacks You Can Use Now